Projectively and affinely invariant PDEs on hypersurfaces: Stabilizers of the --action on

+in analogy to~\eqref{eqFormulaAggiuntaDalReferee}.
+Since both $Q$ and $\mu A^{-1\,\ast}(Q)$ have vanishing third--order jets at zero, in order to compute $H^{(3)}$ it suffices to impose that transformations of type $\w$ preserve $o^{(3)}$, i.e.,

-transformations of type $A$ (where now $A\in \OOO(d,n-d)$) and of type $\mu$ do not change the third--order jet at zero $o^{(3)}$ of the fiducial hypersurface $\SSSS_g^{\textrm{aff}}$.
-However, the third--order jet at zero of $\w(\SSSS_g^{\textrm{aff}})$ will not be the same as $o^{(3)}$, unless $\w=0$.
+in analogy to the previous case~\eqref{eqIntermedia}.
+In this last case, however, the third--order jet at zero of $\w(\SSSS_g^{\textrm{aff}})$ will not be the same as $o^{(3)}$, unless $\w=0$.
 We have already observed that $f(\ttt)$ and $Q(\x)$ have the same derivatives at 0 up to order two.
 To study the third--order jet at zero of $\w(\SSSS_g^{\textrm{aff}})$ we need compute the third derivatives of $f$, where now $f(\ttt)=Q(\x(\ttt))$, with $\x(\ttt)$ being the \emph{true inverse} of $\ttt(\x)$, and not the approximated one, i.e., \eqref{eqPseudoInversa}.
 The reason why we use the same symbol for both the exact and the approximated (local) inverse, beside an evident notation simplification, is that the final result will depend only on the approximated one.

 Evaluating the last expression at 0 we obtain

 Now, for the purpose of computing the second derivatives of $\x$ at 0 in \eqref{eqDerTerzaEffeInZero}, we can use the approximated inverse, that is \eqref{eqPseudoInversa}: